About

 Tejvir Singh volunteers as community patrol warden. 📲 +64211244213

-Gurtej Singh is a founding member who has resided in New Zealand for over 20 years, is based in Wellington.
+Gurtej Singh is a founding member who has resided in New Zealand for over 23 years, is based in Wellington.
 Since 2001, he has been actively involved in volunteering.
-He has served on the executive boards of the New Zealand Sikh Society (Wellington) Incorporated and the Multicultural Council of Wellington (previously known as the Ethnic Council of Wellington).
+He has served on the executive of the New Zealand Sikh Society (Wellington) Incorporated and the Multicultural Council of Wellington (then known as the Ethnic Council of Wellington).

-Gurtej Singh wrote about Sikhs for a handbook on ethnic groups for New Zealand police officers, as well as for a publication by the NZ Funeral Directors' Association.
+Gurtej Singh has contributed to 'A Practical Reference to Religious Diversity' (New Zealand Police publication number: PUBO-200), as well as for a publication by the NZ Funeral Directors' Association.
 He was invited to deliver a lecture on 'Multi-faith Communications' at the Te Papa Tongarewa Museum of New Zealand on January 29, 2004, as part of the 'Aainaa Exhibition.'
-Additionally, he was invited to speak at a symposium on 'Creative Wellington-Innovation Capital,' organized by the Wellington City Council and the Centre for Applied Cross Cultural Research, Victoria University of Wellington, on March 21, 2004.
+Additionally, he was invited to speak at a symposium on 'Creative Wellington-Innovation Capital,' organised by the Wellington City Council and the Centre for Applied Cross Cultural Research, Victoria University of Wellington, on March 21, 2004.

 Gurtej Singh contributed to the development of online communities as a Steering Group Member of the Wellington Region 2020 Communications Trust.
 He has also been invited to participate in numerous radio talks.
 In 2009 and 2011, he presented co-authored papers for the Otago University Asia-New Zealand Research Cluster symposia.
 The 2009 symposium paper was further developed into a book chapter titled "Localizing Asia in Aotearoa," published in April 2011.

 In May 2011, Gurtej Singh was invited to speak at the Te Wharewaka O Poneke EthnicA symposium conducted by the Department of Internal Affairs (DIA).
 He played a role in organising a three-week exhibition about Sikh troops of British India in World Wars, which took place at the Central Library of Wellington in April 2017.
-Additionally, he has donated blood 56 times to the NZ Blood Service.
+Gurtej also volunteered as a patroller for CPNZ for many years.
+Additionally, he has donated blood 58 times to the NZ Blood Service. 📲 +642825583814